 In Harry Harrison's The Jupiter Plague (AKA Plague from Space), a strike team breaks into the quarantined spaceship and finds the recordings of the mission on Jupiter.
 They find out that the crew discovered an alien race living on the solid core of the planet.
 Unlike humans, the "Jovians" use biotechnology.
 They initially offer to talk to the humans but then proceed to slaughter most of the crew in increasingly gruesome ways.
 Their latest act is sending the human ship back to Earth with a genetically-engineered virus that easily jumps species and is 100% fatal.
 It doesn't take long for the protagonist to figure out why they behave this way.
 Apparently, the Jovians are a Hive Mind species, where each being is but a cell in a larger organism.
 As such, they consider humans to be the same way, and all their murders are merely studies.
 After all, what's killing a few cells to a giant organism?
 It is not revealed if the Jovians finally realize the error of their ways or not.
 They do provide humanity with a cure after they complete their study, though.

-On the one hand, the human strike team threatens the Jovian they find in the shipnote by saying they'll cut the communications link to Jupiter - the individual Jovian isn't important to the Hive Mind, but the experiment is into giving up the cure.
+On the one hand, the human strike team threatens the Jovian they find in the ship into giving up the curenote by saying they'll cut the communications link to Jupiter - the individual Jovian isn't important to the Hive Mind, but the experiment is.
 On the other hand, the cure turns out to do more than just cure the Jupiter Plague.

 In Larry Niven's Known Space stories, the moral code of the Puppeteer species is based on cowardice, manipulation, and paranoia to such an extent that blackmail isn't considered immoral — but bravery is considered insanity.
 In addition, they are capable of manipulating whole other species to promote their own interests, and don't think twice about doing it because they wouldn't think twice about doing it to another Puppeteer.
 They are called Puppeteers for a reason, after all.